-One way to keep our homes warm?
-Stopping the heat from leaving in the first place.
+One of the best ways to keep your home warm is to stop heat from leaving in the first place.

 According to ENERGY STAR, a government-backed symbol for energy efficiency, 9 out of 10 homes in the U.S. are under-insulated.
 That means that 90% of American homes are losing the heat they’re generating out of the house.